What is liver cancer?

 - It makes bile that goes into the intestine to help absorb nutrients.

-- It filters out and breaks down toxic wastes in the blood, which are then removed from the body.
+- It breaks down toxic wastes in the blood, which are then removed from the body.

 Because the liver is made up of different types of cells, many types of tumors can form in the liver.
 Some of these are cancer and some are not.
 The outlook for your health or your recovery (prognosis) depends on what type of tumor you have.